MooersLab/ofat4xtals/README.md

 These experimental designs can be adapted to other biochemical experiments involving aqueous solutions where water is the dominant molar component.
 When water is not the dominant component in a mixture, experimental designs for mixtures must be used.

-One could also envision adapting these experimental designs to computer experiments where the results are stochastic in nature.
+One could also envision adapting these experimental designs to computer experiments where the results are stochastic.

 ## Sources of funding